-My research is about food consumption in affluent societies, rural depopulation and development, and the European Union's agricultural policy.
+My research is about food consumption in affluent societies, rural depopulation and development, the European Union's agricultural policy, and economic thought on consumer society.
 I have a particular interest in applying a long-term perspective to the study of current socioeconomic problems.
-I use the approach of historical political economy, in the tradition of (among others) Joseph Schumpeter, Thorstein Veblen and Paul Bairoch.
+I use the approach of historical political economy, in the tradition of (among others) Joseph Schumpeter, Thorstein Veblen, Fernand Braudel and Paul Bairoch.

 My outreach activities include the direction of Todo comenzó ayer (Everything started yesterday), the bi-weekly podcast that I created for the Spanish Association of Economic History.